 Concentration of OS market has a strong impact on the market for application stores, as users rarely use alternative app stores (when available).
-Furthermore, the lack of access of independent application developers to integrated application stores can eliminate or limit competition in the downstream market for those apps.
+Furthermore, in case of lack of access for independent application developers to integrated application stores, competition in the downstream market for those apps can be hindered or eliminated.